• Portfolio

 How to do it?
 Using Abstraction.
 With Abstraction, I can add or subtract mystery or understanding, emphasize or understate with repetition and/or color and set or skew the mood with complex shapes or dreamy contours.

-That is the “how” I create; here is the “why”: I require beauty in my world and wish to contribute to its creation in my own small way.
-I have years of observing others' ideas of beauty.
-I’ve been influenced both by “classical” artists such as the 17th and 18th century Europeans, especially Rembrandt and Goya.
+I have years now of observing others' ideas of beauty.
 I've admired Impressionists like Van Gogh, and Modernists like Lyonel Feininger and Georgia O’Keeffe as well as contemporary Abstract artists like Tony Sweet.
-Now I would like to add my own beauty to our common estate.
-And I believe I can do so with a unique artistic interpretation which although common in paintings, is rarely expressed in photography.
-So the accompanying Portfolio reflects the diversity of my Abstract styles – Abstract photography through my eyes.
+Now I would like to add my own work to our common estate and I believe I can do so with my artistic interpretations.
+These are common in paintings but perhaps less so in photography.
+The accompanying Portfolio reflects my view of Abstract photography.

 portfolio: https://www.artworkarchive.com/profile/gerry-feldman